-The company publishes a comprehensive policy on the giving and receipt of gifts and hospitality with clear procedures designed to ensure that such promotional expenses are bona fide and not used for bribery.
+2 There is evidence that the company has a policy and/or procedure on the giving and receipt of gifts and hospitality with clear procedures designed to ensure that such promotional expenses are bona fide and not used for bribery.
 This policy establishes financial limits, along with an approval procedure, for the different types of promotional expense that employees may encounter.
-The policy also explicitly addresses the risks associated with gifts and hospitality given to and/or received from domestic and foreign public officials, e.g. by specifying a different financial threshold.
+The policy also explicitly addresses the risks associated with gifts and hospitality given to and/or received from domestic and foreign public officials, for example by specifying a different financial threshold.
 The company's policy includes a clear statement that all gifts and hospitality above certain thresholds are recorded in a dedicated register or central depository that is accessible to those responsible for oversight of the process.

-The company has a publicly available policy on the giving and receipt of gifts and hospitality, but the policy is lacking in some way.
-For example:

-- The policy does not specify financial or proportional limits or different approval procedures for different types of promotional expenses; - The policy does address the risks associated with gifts and hospitality given to/received from domestic or foreign public officials; - There is no evidence that all gifts and hospitality above a certain threshold are recorded in a dedicated register or central depository that is accessible to those responsible for oversight of the process.

-There is no evidence of a publicly available policy or procedure on gifts or hospitality.
+1 There is evidence that the company has a policy and/or procedure on the giving and receipt of gifts and hospitality, but the policy is lacking in some way.
+For example: The policy does not specify financial or proportional limits or different approval procedures for different types of promotional expenses; The policy does not address the risks associated with gifts and hospitality given to/received from domestic or foreign public officials; There is no evidence that all gifts and hospitality above a certain threshold are recorded in a dedicated register or central depository that is accessible to those responsible for oversight of the process.
+0 There is no publicly available evidence of a policy or procedure on gifts or hospitality.